sommerc/rotalign/README.md

 "Frame #" may contain two positions for **SA** for a single time frame.
 In that case **SA** is set as the mean location of the two.

+## Output
-The ouput movie is writting as .tif file using the suffix **"_aligned.tif"**.
+The ouput movie is written as .tif file using the suffix **"_aligned.tif"**.
 Only time frames contained in the coordinates file are processed and exported.

+The transformed points with respect to the new output movies are supplied as Napari compatible point layer with suffix: **_aligned_points.csv**.
+It contains the coordinates of **SA** and **PB** in pixel.

 ## Usage
 Process two .tif files